Youth training in singing, dance and theatre in diverse and culturally aware environments, to cultivate courage

-Jazz Power Youth Workshop, is a 12-week spring intensive training held at United Palace of Cultural Arts in Washington Heights, Manhattan.
+Jazz Power Youth Workshop, a 12-week spring intensive training led by Eli Yamin (music) and Mickey Davidson (dance/theatre) held at United Palace in Washington Heights, Manhattan.
 Students ages 11-17 make friends with jazz and each other while receiving cultural immersion in the jazz arts and professional instruction in singing, dance and theatre.
 Classic jazz pieces are learned and scenes from JPI musicals are staged for a culminating performance at The National Jazz Museum in Harlem and the United Palace.